-This lesson describes how to access sample plans.
-Quickly reviewing the sample plans included in your Hexawise account is a great way to quickly learn about how Hexawise works.
+This lesson describes how to access Sample Plans.
+Reviewing the sample plans included in your Hexawise account is a great way to quickly learn about how Hexawise works!

-To access Sample Plans, Login to Hexawise and click on "Your Plans" in the Upper Left Hand Corner
+Log in to Hexawise and click "Your Plans" in the top left corner

 Next, select "Sample Plans"